felipeog/pebmed-frontend-challenge/README.md

 # PEBMED Whitebook - Frontend challenge

-Please, check the [Wiki](https://github.com/felipeog/pebmed-frontend-challenge/wiki) tab for more information.
+📖 Please, check the [Wiki](https://github.com/felipeog/pebmed-frontend-challenge/wiki) tab for more information.

+🪨 You can also check the project's [milestones](https://github.com/felipeog/pebmed-frontend-challenge/milestones).

 ## How to run